boyboi86/Github_README_angular/README.md

 `npm start` to initialize app.

-`npm deploy:WINDOWS` for Window users only.
+`npm run deploy:WINDOWS` for Window users only.
 To set for production.

-`npm deploy` for all non-Window users.
+`npm run deploy` for all non-Window users.
 To set for production.